muniraab2/Agricultural-Guide/README.md

 - Add the user's location to add a request for afforestation of public places .

 ### User Stories :
+- Signup: As an anon I can sign up in the App to start .
-- The user can login and singnup if he dosen't have user .
+- Login: As a user I can login to the app so that I can use the app .
-- The user can see how to grow potatoes in steps .
+- As an user can i see how to grow potatoes in steps .
-- The user can see types of Fertilizers .
+- As an user can i see types of Fertilizers .
-- The user can read the planting times for vegetables and fruits in all Saudi cities .
+- As an user can i read the planting times for vegetables and fruits in all Saudi cities .
-- The user can communicate with the ministry of Agriculture .
+- As an user can communicate with the ministry of Agriculture .
-- Easy for the user to send afforestation requests to places .
+- As an Easy for the user to send afforestation requests to places .